 The Summer months can be a bit of a pain when it comes to home and garden pests.
 Warmer weather, outdoor dining and more readily available food sources can all contribute to an invasion of unwelcome visitors.
-I’ve been looking at this infographic from Axatax, which is full of facts on pests that are commonly found in the home and garden, and it’s made me realise there are some very good reasons to deter certain unwelcome visitors!
+I’ve been looking at an infographic from Axatax, which is full of facts on pests that are commonly found in the home and garden, and it’s made me realise there are some very good reasons to deter certain unwelcome visitors!
 Here are some tips and ideas on how to make sure your home and garden isn’t a prime location for these pests during the Summer.

 One of the nicest things about the Summer months is being able to eat outdoors, but fallen scraps of food and plates left outside are a prime target for hungry rodents and insects, not to mention wasps and ants.
 Tidying away plates and leftover food as soon as you’ve finished eating is an easy way to avoid a pest problem.